seed-rs/seed/README.md

         .catch(console.error);
 </script>
 ```
-The `delete WebAssembly.instantiateStreaming;` line is a bit of a hack, but without it,
+The `delete WebAssembly.instantiateStreaming;` line is an unsavory hack, but without it,
 only a handfull of dev servers will work.
-Eg Rust[https](https://crates.io/crates/https)
+Eg the Rust crate [https](https://crates.io/crates/https)
-will, but Python's http.server, webpack's dev server, and opening the html file directly will fail with a MIME
+works, but Python's [http.server](https://docs.python.org/3/library/http.server.html), webpack's dev server, and opening the html file directly will fail with a MIME
 type error.
 Do not use this line in production.

 The quickstart repo includes this file, but you will need to rename the two